GaryGao829/dissertation/Readme.txt

 6.
 However, pictures based on 5 is not shaped like y=x.
-I doubt the pre-processing function may not correct ???
+I doubt the 'pre-processing' function may not correct

 ---- todo ----
+1. modify pre-processing function;
+2. modify plotting function: size(color) of dot should differ based on the number of smae points.